bwaj95/netflix-gpt/notes.md

     - Extract this logic also to custom hook "useMovieTrailer"
     - update store with trailer data
 16. Embed YT video by key and play it in banner.
 Write CSS.
+17. Write GPTSearch component.
+Toggle using button in header.
+18. Write slice for handling GPT data.
+19. Multi-language feature:
+    - create an object of word->translation for each language.
+    - create slice for app config language
+    - dispatch action when language changed
+    - pick word as per language and render in component